-In certain applications all higher-level protocol handling (encryption, decryption, authentication, telegram chaining) is executed by the external host and TCM 515 is used as simple transmitter / receiver only.
+In certain applications, all security protocol handling (secure teach-in, encryption, decryption and authentication) is executed by the external host and TCM 515 is used as simple transmitter / receiver only.

-TCM 515 can be configured to operate in transparent mode to disable all higher-level protocol handling in TCM 515.
-If this mode is active, then repeating, filtering and subtelegram merge functionality will still be provided by TCM 515 while security processing and the processing of chained telegrams will be disabled.

-Transparent mode can be enabled using the $CO_WR_TRANSPARENT_MODE$ command as shown in Table 13 below.
+TCM 515 can be configured to operate in transparent mode to disable all security processing functionality of TCM 515.
+Transparent mode can be enabled and disabled using the CO_WR_TRANSPARENT_MODE command as shown in Table 13 below.